wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Python build requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Provision a virtualenv with IHEWAreport's build requirements.
-IHEWAreport's ``setup.py`` script will not run unless Cython and Numpy are installed, so do this first from the IHEWAreport repo directory.
+Provision a virtualenv with IHEWAdataanalysis's build requirements.
+IHEWAdataanalysis's ``setup.py`` script will not run unless Cython and Numpy are installed, so do this first from the IHEWAdataanalysis repo directory.

 Linux users may need to install some additional Numpy dependencies: